cbinckly/reotp/README.md

 This project is a **One Time Passcode (OTP) Regenerator** that you can use to regenerate OTP provisioning URIs and QR codes.
-Useful for transitioning and existing OTP to an new service or app, like Google Authenticator.
+Useful for transitioning existing OTPs to a new service or app, like Google Authenticator.

 ## Features